Z4OLLIEZ4/Space-API-Example/README.md

 spaceAPI.attemptPlaceMachine(ItemStack stack, BlockPlaceEvent event, String nbtIdentifier);
 // Tests whether or not a given ItemStack is a machine with a stored nbtIdentifier boolean isMachine = spaceAPI.isMachine(ItemStack stack, String nbtIdentifier);
+// Forcefully removes and terminates all energy networks in the given planet.
+This action is irreversible. spaceAPI.discardEnergyNetworks(Planet planet);
 ```
 Provides a general interface for creating machines.
 Please see the coded example for more understanding.
 These methods are quite simple and user friendly.